Graph sub-sampling for divide-and-conquer algorithms in large networks: Introduction

 \section{Introduction}

-Graphs, or networks\footnote{We will use these terms interchangeably in this work.}, provide a simple and intuitive model for interconnected systems where objects or entities are represented as nodes and their relationships are denoted as edges.
-Graphs have been applied to many real-world applications, ranging from friendships \citep{girvan2002community} to brain connectivity \citep{telesford2011brain}.
-As their popularity has grown, so too has their size: it is not uncommon for researchers to now work with thousands, millions, or even billions of nodes and edges \citep[e.g.,][]{backstrom2006, rozemberczki2019}.
-Thus, modern network analysis methods must scale to such large datasets if they are to be practically useful.
+Graphs, or networks\footnote{We will use these terms interchangeably in this work.}, provide a simple and intuitive model for interconnected systems where objects or entities are represented as nodes, and their relationships are denoted as edges.
+Networks have been applied to many real-world applications, ranging from friendships \citep{girvan2002community} to brain connectivity \citep{telesford2011brain}.
+As their popularity has grown, so too has their size: it is not uncommon for researchers to now work with thousands, millions or even billions of nodes and edges \citep[e.g.,][]{backstrom2006, rozemberczki2019}.
+Community detection \citep{mukherjee2021two, fang2024online, cardoso2024greedy, chakrabarty2025subsampling}, hypothesis testing \citep{ghoshdastidar2018practical,chakraborty2024scalable} and link prediction \citep{zhang2018link, kumar2020link} are just a few examples where researchers must handle large graphs.
+Thus, modern network analysis methods must scale to such datasets if they are to be practically useful.

 One popular approach for working with large data sets in general, and large graphs in particular, is sub-sampling.
 The idea is simple: first the researcher divides the data into smaller sub-sets before performing analyses on the sub-sets.
 The analyses are then combined to give a result on the original (larger) data set.
 Generally, performing an analysis multiple times on smaller data sets is much faster than applying it once to the entire dataset.
 While sub-sampling and divide-and-conquer approaches have found great success across various statistical, machine learning and computer science tasks \citep{jordan2012divide}, there are some unique challenges to applying these techniques to graph-valued data.
 The main difficulty is that the nodes and edges which make up the graph are, by their very nature, dependent.
-As a graph can have a highly complex topology, it is unclear if these features will be preserved in the sub-graphs, and if not, it is unclear how that affects the analysis.
+As a graph can have a highly complex topology, it is unclear if these features will be preserved in the sub-graphs, and if not, it is unclear how this affects the analysis.
 Thus, it is paramount to understand the effect of the graph sub-sampling routine on the task of interest.